 - The microphone for Siri is also at the top of the remote

 - So while trying to avoid the IR port and mic, and also not prohibiting the remote from sliding into the case, made for a difficult design in that area.
 And even if I had come up with a successful design it would have served no beneficial function.
 And being the type of person that hates inefficiency in all forms, I intentionally chose to leave it "unfinished"!

 Here is the latest copy fresh off the printer only a few hours ago.
 So didn't have time to sand or do any secondary finishing.
 (Was in hurry to get this published for the contest.)

 I need to fix the model before posting the files.
 You can imagine after over 20 complete redesigns the CAD is not in good shape.
-And if you've looked at my other Instructables you know of my absolute hatred for CREO, and this is one of the reasons why.
+And if you've looked at my other Instructables you know of my dislike of CREO, and this is one of the reasons why.
 Its just not good for the free-flow type of fluid design that I gravitate towards.
 Another compelling reason to switch to Fusion360!

 Thanks for taking the time to look at and hopefully read through my Instructable.
 Please send me any questions or comments you might have.
 I try to answer them all.
 Stay safe and healthy!
 Happy Printing!

 (P.S.
 I designed this for my Form 2 SLA printer, but recently got a FDM printer and printed to that and it came out perfect too.)